 An incorporated company has a separate entity distinct from the individuals who are shareholders and directors in control of the company’s operations.
 The procedure for how to sue a company is not far-fetched from the procedure for suing an ordinary person, because a company is also deemed as a legal personality with its own rights and privileges.

 There are several reasons for bringing an action in Court against a Company.
-It could be as a result of defective products, bad services or injury to an individual or properties.
+It could be as a result of a breach of contract, debt recovery, defective products, bad services or injury to an individual or properties.

-To institute an action in Court against a Company, it is trite to state that an incorporated company has the capacity to sue and be sued because it has the power of a natural person.
+In detailing the procedure to sue a company in Nigeria, it is trite to first of all state that an incorporated company has the capacity to sue and be sued because it has the power of a natural person.
 It can institute an action to enforce its legal rights in its corporate name and also defend in its corporate name when sued.